 You can find more recipes using Oranges here:

 The salad ingredients and dressing can be prepared ahead of time.
 However, for the freshest flavours and textures, I assemble the salad just before serving.
 The salad is an ideal accompaniment to meat, poultry or fish main courses.
 Alternatively, it is ideal as a light, nutritious lunch.
 The addition of chickpeas or nuts would provide some protein.

 This lovely salad is a delight to the senses.
 Our appetites are immediately stimulated by the beautiful colours.
-However, this is not beauty without substance.
 This salad is also delicious with a combination of flavours that work beautifully together.

 Please let me know in the comments below if you make the salad.

 - ½ red onion medium-sized

 - 2 cups baby spinach leaves loosely packed *

 - ⅛ cup small mint leaves